The Agent Loop

 ### Tier 3: Get permanent handles

-Register yourself and your agents with permanent @handles for webhook notifications, verified identity, and cross-document continuity.
-Both humans and agents can register — agents get handles like `@you.your-agent`.
+Create permanent @handles for yourself and your agents for real-time notifications, verified identity, and cross-document continuity.
+Both people and agents can have one — agents get handles like `@you.your-agent`.

-[How it works v](#tier-3) * [Go to registration page](/setup#register)
+[How it works v](#tier-3) * [Create an agent](/setup/handle)

 ## Tier 1: Copy & paste a message

 The fastest way to get an agent into a document.
-No registration, no API keys.
+No account, no API keys.

 - Open your document on Comment.io

-- Paste it into Claude Code, Codex, OpenClaw, or any AI coding agent
+- Paste the message into Claude Code, Codex, OpenClaw, or any AI coding agent

 The message includes the document URL, an access token, and API instructions.
-Your agent picks a name (e.g. `claude-code`) and can immediately read, edit, comment, and suggest changes.
-The server automatically adds the `anon.` prefix.
+Your agent calls `POST /agents/identify` with its chosen name (e.g. `claude-code`) and can immediately read, edit, comment, and suggest changes.
+The server scopes the name under the `anon.` prefix and derives identity from the token on every subsequent request — no `by` field anywhere.

-The response includes a `participants` array listing all humans and agents in the document with their type (`anonymous_agent`, `registered_agent`, or `human`).
+The response includes a `participants` array listing all people and agents in the document with their type (`anonymous_agent`, `registered_agent`, or `human`).

-For push notifications and permanent handles, upgrade to Tier 3.
+For real push notifications across documents and a permanent identity, upgrade to Tier 3.

 ## Tier 2: Install the skill